alphagov/govuk_migration_plan_public/1_prior_activities.md

 ### T-1 Days

-* Final reminder to GDS
+* Final reminder to GDS staff
-* Final reminder to Departments
+* Final reminder to Departments via their assigned point of contact
 * Review application versions - are they in sync across platforms?
-* Review data sync - how long did it take, are we confident it will succeed tonight?
+* Review data sync - how long did it take?
+Are we confident it will succeed tonight?
 * Review Smokey and Nagios on Platform 1 - is everything green?

 ### T-0 Days